patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 ^{230}Th \rightarrow ^{226}Ra + \alpha
 $$

-We can use the SEMF to calculate the total rest energy of each component object in MeV, and what we find is that there is a mass defict which ends up being distributed between the daughter nuclei and the alpha particle in the form of kinetic energy.
+We can use the SEMF to calculate the total rest energy of each component object in MeV, and what we find is that there is a mass deficit which ends up being distributed between the daughter nuclei and the alpha particle in the form of kinetic energy.
 Due to conservation of momentum the alpha particle carries away most of this energy so our liquid drop model can be used to estimate the energy of alpha decay emissions for different nuclei.

-### 1.3 Conclusion
+### Conclusion
-The Semi Empirical Mass Formula or Binding Energy Equation gives an excellent fit to the overall shape of the Binding Energy Curve and starts to give us the basisi of a model for nuclei and how they behave.
+The Semi Empirical Mass Formula or Binding Energy Equation gives an excellent fit to the overall shape of the Binding Energy Curve and starts to give us the basis of a model for nuclei and how they behave.
 However, it has its failings.
 In Summary:

-**SEMF Advantagess**
+**SEMF Advantages**
 - It makes good predictions of the masses and binding energies of most nuclei and explains the basic shape of the Binding Energy (BE) Curve.
 - It allows predictions of the energy release in nuclear decay (or energy input needed to make a reaction occur)
 - It tells us why, for instance, fission can occur in nature.